STAR+PLUS Handbook

 MCOs will develop a TS Pilot program participant identification, engagement, and monitoring process which integrates the transition specialist function into the MCO’s existing infrastructure.

-MCOs are required to submit expenditures for payment as outlined in Section IX, Managed Care Organization Billing Instructions.
-See Section IX, Managed Care Organization Billing Instructions.
+MCOs must submit expenditures for payment as outlined in Section IX, Managed Care Organization Billing Instructions.

 Collaboration Requirements